FRIULI

 Cabernet, Cabernet Franc, Cabernet Sauvignon, Chardonnay, Malvasia, Muller Thurgau, Merlot, Pinot Bianco, Pinot Grigio, Pinot Nero, Ribolla Gialla, Riesling, Sauvignon, Schioppettino, Friulano, Traminer Aromatico.

-An ancient Roman centre of some importantce, this DOC stretches to the south of Udine until the Adriatic, to the west of Trieste.
-Bianco – blends of the above grapes Rosso – blends of the above grapres Varietals - Cabernet, Cabernet Franc, Cabernet Sauvignon, Chardonnay, Malvasia, Merlot, Pinot Bianco, Pinot Grigio, Refosco, Riesling, Sauvignon, Schioppettino, Friulano, Traminer Aromatico, Verduzzo Friulano
+An ancient Roman centre of some importance, this DOC stretches to the south of Udine until the Adriatic, to the west of Trieste.
+Bianco – blends of the above grapes Rosso – blends of the above grapes Varietals - Cabernet, Cabernet Franc, Cabernet Sauvignon, Chardonnay, Malvasia, Merlot, Pinot Bianco, Pinot Grigio, Refosco, Riesling, Sauvignon, Schioppettino, Friulano, Traminer Aromatico, Verduzzo Friulano

 Principle Wines